mullvad/mullvad-browser/.gitlab/issue_templates/060 Rebase - Alpha.md

     - **Allowed to merge**: `Maintainers`
     - **Allowed to push and merge**: `Maintainers`
     - **Allowed to force push**: `false`
+    - If you copied and pasted from old rules, double check you didn't add spaces at the end, as GitLab will not trim them!

 ### **Create and Push New Branch**